eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 RouDi supports several shared memory segments with different access rights, to limit the read and write access between different applications.
 Inside of these segments reside mempools where the user payload data for transfer is stored.
 Based on the [conceptual guide](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/conceptual-guide.md) the end-user may want to configure the mempools with the number of chunks and their size.

+!!! note
+    Actually only the chunk-payload size is configured and the size of the `ChunkHeader` will be added to the configured size.
+If a user-header or a user-payload alignment larger than 8 is used, the available size for the user-payload will be smaller than the configured chunk-payload since some space is needed for the other functionality.
+    Please have a look at the `chunk_header.md` design document for a formula how to determine the necessary chunk-payload size with user-header and extended user-payload alignment.

 For building RouDi, iceoryx ships a library named `iceoryx_posh_roudi`.
 This lib gives you an API for compiling your own RouDi application and is part of `iceoryx_posh`.

 !!! note